Fist of the North Star (1986 film): International

-The English-dubbed version, produced by Carl Macek, was first released on VHS in 1991 in North America by Streamline Pictures and in 1994 in the United Kingdom and Australia by Manga Entertainment.
+In the United States, the film was licensed by Streamline Pictures and given an English dub produced by Carl Macek, with a theatrical premiere held in Salt Lake City, Utah on September 27, 1991; it was later released on VHS in September 1992.
+In 1994, Manga Entertainment released it in the United Kingdom and Australia.
 The English script, written by Tom Wyner, is not a direct translation of the Japanese original, resulting in drastic plot differences between the two versions (such as the explanation for Airi's blindness and the cause of Shin's death).
 The theatrical ending was used for this version and the end credits theme, "Purple Eyes", is played without vocals.
 The English dub was given an early DVD release in North America by Image Entertainment in 1998.

 A version of the Italian dub that was released on VHS by Granata Press in 1993 under the title Ken il Guerriero was based on a workprint cut which features some of the violent scenes that are blurred out in the Japanese theatrical version (such as the scene in which Shin engraves the seven scars on Kenshiro's chest) without any discoloration or blurring.
 It also features a scene in which Dogmaster Galf (a minor villain from the manga who makes a cameo in the movie leading Raoh's march with a megaphone) crushes the head of a chanter with his bare hands.

-Discotek Media released the movie on Region 1 DVD in May 2009, based on the high definition video transfer produced by Toei for the previous year's Japanese DVD release.
+Discotek Media released the film on Region 1 DVD in May 2009, based on the high definition video transfer produced by Toei for the previous year's Japanese DVD release.
 It features both, the original Japanese dialogue and the English dub, as well as most of the extra features except for the revised ending.
 Because the video transfer is the same one used by the Japanese version, the text used for the title, intertitles and credits, are in Japanese, even though these were previously changed for the VHS release of the English dub.
 The first-print run of the DVD featured several translation mistakes on the subtitles.
 Later prints of the DVD (which used a different cover artwork) contain corrected subtitles.